Clean Water Sonoma-Marin & Clean Water Sonoma-Marin Charitable Trust

 UPDATE: FLUORIDATION IN SONOMA COUNTY, CALIFORNIA & THE NATION

-However, Jay Kumar, California’s new Director of Dental Health, is promoting a plan to pay initial water fluoridation costs using Medicaid funds.
-Kumar was instrumental in setting up the pilot program now in effect in New York State, and he would like to take it nation-wide, state by state.
+CALIFORNIA: Jay Kumar, California’s new Director of Dental Health, is promoting a plan to pay initial water fluoridation costs using Medicaid funds.
+Dr. Kumar was instrumental in setting up the pilot program now in effect in New York State, and he would like to take it nation-wide, state by state.
+We believe that Dr. Kumar is in discussion, with public health officials and key legislators, about a program similar to New York State’s for California.

 For more information, call Dawna Gallagher-Stroeh at 707-547-7006 or contact us.